African-lion Working Group

-In Africa, there are only about 12 000 lions left in the wild.
-The African lion is already close to extinct in 7 West African countries, with only about 400 remaining.
+In Africa, there are only between 20 000 and 30 000 lions left in the wild.
+The African lion is already close to extinct in 7 West African countries, with only about 400 remaining in the area.
 The lion population declined by 42% in 21 years.
 Numbers are also falling on the rest of the continent and therefore the majestic cats of the African bush could be extinct by 2050.

 Reasons for the dwindling numbers.

 The vulnerability of the African lion population is ultimately due to poaching by humans and shrinking of their natural habitat.
 In turn, it also leads to a decline in the numbers of the animals lions hunt for food.
 Lions are now on the world’s list of threatened species so the situation is very serious.
 If we want to save the African lions of the wild, we need to take drastic action.
 We have to work now in order to save the lions for the future.

 Conservationists and relevant communities have to cooperate to prohibit killing out of fear and especially, for retaliation.
 We need to devise strategies against poaching with the aim of importing and exporting lion body parts.
 Most of all, humans also need to ensure that there are spaces available where the natural habitat of these animals can be given back to them.
 Finally, people need to learn to coexist with lions through practical plans and above all, education.
 We have to create an understanding of the situation and as a result, stop the indiscriminate killing of the large cats.

 The African Lion Working Group works for the conservation of the African lion.

 The Mission of the ALWG is the promotion of comprehensive, scientifically based conservation strategies for free-roaming lion populations in Africa.

 - Act as an invaluable portal for communication and networking.